heuermh/googlegenomics-protobufs/README.rst

 readset.proto:
-    represents a collection of reads along with information from the BAM file(s) the reads were imported from. common.proto:
+    represents a collection of reads along with information from the BAM file(s) the reads were imported from. variant.proto:
+    variants represent a change in DNA sequence relative to a reference. the calls on a variant represent whether a sample (aka callset) has that particular variant. common.proto:
     holds messages that will be common across many genomics objects.
 Currently it only contains a basic key value pair.